 Wolf Hoffmann: Well, at that point, I was lying a little bit.
 We hadn’t really started recording anything, yeah.
 We had just started thinking about– we had just started thinking about writing [laughter], and then it takes– once we were finished thinking, we actually started working on it.
-And, then once we started working, it’s still a long way from starting to record, so it just takes time.
+And then, once we started working, it’s still a long way from recording, so it just takes time.
 We just started recording this year in March for real.
-Until then it was only a set of demos and laying them aside and doing all that.
+Until then, it was only a set of demos and laying them aside and doing all that.
 But actually, the recording process wasn’t long at all.
 It was only maybe a couple of weeks in March and then two, three weeks now in July whenever it was.

-I can guess that because of this current corona situation, the recording process was very different from the previous ones?
-How did you manage to get it done at all?
+I can guess that the recording process was very different from the previous ones because of the pandemic., How did you manage to get it done at all?

 In 2018, the Accept single: “Life’s a Bitch”.
 Was that song originally written for this upcoming album, or what is the story behind it?

-Well, it was news to me that “Life’s a Bitch” was already recorded during BLIND RAGE because somewhere on the Internet it reads that it was the first song Accept has recorded without Peter Baltes in the band.
-So, this information is wrong?
+It was news that “Life’s a Bitch” was already recorded during BLIND RAGE because somewhere on the Internet, it reads that it was the first song Accept has recorded without Peter Baltes in the band.
+So, is this information wrong?

 So, anyway, TOO MEAN TO DE is the first Accept album without Peter in the band.
 It looks like the new lineup is working well in all respects, but do you miss Peter at all?
 Nonetheless, you played together for over forty years, and it’s a very long time.